 Any series of data of the same type can be encoded as array or compact-array.

-The compact-array data type is present from the beginning in the DLMS/COSEM specification, but so far its interpretation was not unambiguous, therefore it has not been used.
+The compact-array data type is present from the beginning in the DLMS®/COSEM specification, but so far its interpretation was not unambiguous, therefore it has not been used.

 The objective of this subclause is to facilitate the use of compact-array encoding.